Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Did You Know There Are 2 Types of Calcium Deposits On Pool Tiles?

-Yes, even if the unpleasant by-product looks the same — the whitish deposit on the walls — they’re not made of the same component.
+Yes, even if the unpleasant by-product looks the same — the whitish deposit on the pool walls — they’re not made of the same component.

 Why do you need to know this?

-Because understanding the composition of the whitish deposits on your pools tiles is the first step to removing them and keeping your tiles looking good as new.
+Because understanding the composition of the whitish deposits on your pools tiles is the first step to removing them and keeping your pool tiles looking good as new.

 Let’s dive in!